rartzi/aixchange/README.md

 ## Overview

-AIXchange is an innovative platform designed to revolutionize how developers discover, share, and implement AI solutions.
-Built with modern web technologies and a focus on developer experience, AIXchange provides a robust marketplace for AI solutions with comprehensive documentation and seamless integration capabilities.
+(AI)Xchange is an innovative platform designed to revolutionize how developers discover, share, and implement AI solutions.
+Built with modern web technologies and a focus on developer experience, (AI)Xchange provides a robust marketplace for AI solutions with comprehensive documentation and seamless integration capabilities.

 ## Key Features

 - **Modern Interface**: Responsive design with light/dark theme support
 - **Secure Authentication**: Role-based access control with NextAuth.js
-- **AI Solutions Marketplace**: Discover and share AI implementations
+- **(AI)Xchange**: Discover and share AI implementations
-- **Interactive Playground**: Test solutions in real-time
+- **(AI)Xperiment**: Test solutions in real-time
 - **Community Platform**: Collaborate and contribute to solutions
 - **Version Control**: Track and manage solution versions